Do you need some large family portrait ideas?

 With outdoor large group photography, I often look for a shaded, evenly-lit location with a simple background if possible, under a large tree, in the shade of a large structure, perhaps in front of several trees, and often late or early in the day.

 Shooting portraits on location is often better for large family groups then an indoor portrait studio where space and size of a painted background may be limited.
 Here are my three basic large family portrait posing tips:

 1. I always use a tripod, if the situation allows it.
-This not only will hold your camera steady to limit blur from camera shake, but it also allow you to watch the many faces and body position of your subjects at the exact moment you click the shutter.
+This not only will hold your camera steady to limit blur from camera shake, but it also allows you to watch the many faces and body positions of your subjects at the exact moment you click the shutter.